kustomzone/chrome-tabs/README.md

 - `overlapDistance: 14` This is the amount of tab overlap, in pixels.
 Each tab overlaps the previous tab by this number of pixels in order to mimic Google Chrome's interface design.

-- `viewz: 'iframes'` This controls the underlying sub-class for Chrome Tab Viewz.
-If you set this to an empty string, all you get are the tabs; i.e., you can then attach your own event handlers that load whatever content is associated with a given tab.
-If you set this to `iframes`, when a tab is selected a `url:` tab property is loaded automatically in an [`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
-Or, in Electron, you can set this to `webviews`.
+- `viewz: 'iframes'` This controls the underlying Chrome Tab Viewz class.
+In short, Viewz make Tabz function like they would in a typical web browser.

+  - `'iframes'` If you set this to `iframes`, when a tab is selected, the `url:` tab property is loaded automatically in an [`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

+  - `'webviews'` In Electron, you can set this to `webviews`.
 When a tab is selected, the `url:` tab property is loaded in a [`<webview>`](http://electron.atom.io/docs/api/web-view-tag/) tag automatically.

-  In short, Viewz make Tabz function like they would in a typical web browser.
-If you disable viewz by setting this to an empty string, then you'll need your own event handlers that load content in one way or another; e.g., via AJAX, iframes of your choosing, etc.
+  - `''` If you set this to an empty string, all you get are the tabs; i.e., you can attach your own event handlers that load whatever content is associated with a given tab; e.g., via AJAX, custom iframes, etc.

 - `initialTabz: []` When you want to begin with a specific set of tabs, this option comes in handy, as a convenience.
 Add a set of properties for each tab that you want to initialize. _**Tip:** Any properties that you don't set, for any given tab, will automatically inherit from the list of `defaultProps: {}`, which is also a configurable option_

   ```js